Sutto/rocket_pants/README.md

 5. **Semi-efficient Caching Support** - Thanks to a combination of Rails middleware and collection vs. resource distinctions, Rocket Pants makes it relatively easy to implement "Efficient Validation" (See 'http://rtomayko.github.com/rack-cache/faq' [here](http://rtomayko.github.com/rack-cache/faq)).
 As a developer, this means you get even more benefits of http caching where possible, without the need to generate full requests when etags are present.

+## Example App

+Learn better by reading code?
+We also have an example app mixing models and api clients over at [Sutto/transperth-api](https://github.com/Sutto/transperth-api) that is build using RocketPants.

 ## General Structure

 RocketPants builds upon the mixin-based approach to ActionController-based rails applications that Rails 3 made possible.
 Instead of including everything like Rails does in `ActionController::Base`, RocketPants only includes the bare minimum to make apis.
 In the near future, it may be modified to work with `ActionController::Base` for the purposes of better compatibility with other gems.